xjwxjw/Pytorch-Robust-Motion-In-betweening/README.md

 ```

 ## The contribution of foot sliding loss
 In the original papaer, foot sliding problem is only post processed.
-Here I add the [foot sliding loss](https://github.com/xjwxjw/Pytorch-Robust-Motion-In-betweening/blob/386df7490ca2dfe89122952dd75b84506eedf700/train.py#L299) which turned to be effective to further enhance visual quality.
+Here I add the [foot sliding loss](https://github.com/xjwxjw/Pytorch-Robust-Motion-In-betweening/blob/386df7490ca2dfe89122952dd75b84506eedf700/train.py#L299) which turned out to be effective to further enhance visual quality.
 Here is an exmaple:
 ![image](https://drive.google.com/uc?export=view&id=1UsIvPuJtuGKvScHE7QTNuDvFnQ79hMjP)
 Images from left to right are orginal implementation, + foot sliding loss, + IK post processing, and ground truth respecitvely.
 With the help of foot sliding loss, the model is able to infer a rational foot contact arrange to reach the target.